Prologue

 “I know.
 It would be awesome if I liked baseball.”

 “You don’t need to like baseball to think the players are hot,” she says, handing me a beer.
-She swallows hard after taking a sip, which tells me she may not be a fan of the particular craft brew I picked up from the grocery store a few blocks from my house.
+She swallows hard after taking a sip, which tells me she may not be a fan of the craft brew I picked up from the grocery store a few blocks from my house.

 I laugh.
 “I never thought of it that way.”